Choosing between 6sense and RollWorks for your account-based marketing program often comes down to five questions:

 The platform's core strength is its DSP, inherited from NextRoll's decade-plus history in programmatic advertising.
 The BidIQ engine processes billions of data points to calculate real-time bid prices, test ad creatives using a multi-armed bandit algorithm, and manage frequency capping.
 For marketing teams that know which accounts they want to reach, this advertising execution is fast and effective.

 Where RollWorks falls short is everything beyond advertising.
 The platform has no AI email agents, no outbound automation, and limited contact-level intelligence.
-Sales teams get Spike Alerts when an account is active, but the tools to act on those alerts (finding the right contacts, drafting personalized outreach, reaching multiple people on the buying committee) require other software.
+Sales teams get Spike Alerts when an account is active, but the tools to act on those alerts require other software.

 For teams whose ABM strategy centers on digital advertising and brand awareness, RollWorks delivers strong value at an accessible price.
-For teams that need the full motion (identify, engage, convert, and expand across advertising, email, phone, and website), the platform needs supplementation.
+For teams that need the full motion, identifying, engaging, converting, and expanding across advertising, email, phone, and website, the platform needs supplementation.

 ZoomInfo provides the intelligence layer both platforms need